EsauCervantes/KineticXGPU/README.md

 - GPU acceleration of collision term evaluation
 - Benchmarking CPU vs GPU performance
 - Studying relaxation toward Maxwell–Boltzmann equilibrium
-- Early-stage neural surrogate modeling of the collision operator

 This repository is part of ongoing work on accelerating kinetic simulations relevant to non-equilibrium dynamics and freeze-in studies.

 ---

 ## Motivation

 The collision term is typically the computational bottleneck in Boltzmann equation solvers.
+The Boltzmann equation generally has this structure:
+$$ \frac{df}{dt} = C[f] $$, where C[f] is an integral operator acting over f.
+For self-scattering collisions and after discretization, the operator takes the form

 This project explores: